 Lynnette graduated from the National University of Singapore with a degree in English Literature.
 She holds a Masters of Arts in Information and Library Management from Loughborough University.
-Lynnette currently holds the position of Senior Manager at the Library@Esplanade.
+Lynnette currently is on secondment to Ministry of Communications and Information.

 After a number of holiday jobs in bookstores and spending a summer poring over Shakespearean manuscripts in a beautiful rare book library, perhaps it is not so surprising that I have found my way to a career at the library.